lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 # Creating Entities and Properties in Annotation Mode

 1. In the Image Gallery click a subfolder containing the images with which you want to work.
-(To locate the image gallery, see **Figure 2** in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview)) This will open the images in the folder.
+(To locate the Image Gallery, see **Figure 2** in [The Interface](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview)) This opens the images in the folder.

-1. In the Image Gallery, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#draw-annotations).
+1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#draw-annotations).

-1. After you have drawn a shape, you will see the Add Tag and Add Note buttons in the sidebar on the right.
+1. After you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
 Choose **Add Tag**.
 A popup window like one shown in **Figure 3** appears.
 1. Click **Create New Entity Class**.